+Op-Ed (20%)

-Op-Ed (25%): you will write a 900 to 1200-word opinion piece on some issue related to far-right politics that will be shared on Tremr, an interactive web platform (students may post anonymously).
-The goal of the assignment is to make an argument regarding far-right politics using academic research that will be easily accessible to a general audience of college students.
-Deadline for emailing me the outline is March 2; for uploading the op-Ed to Tremr is March 23; and for responding to 2 other op-Eds is April 6 (all midnight).
+You will write a 900 to 1200-word opinion piece on some issue related to far-right politics that will be shared on Tremr, an interactive web platform (students may post anonymously).
+The goal of the assignment is to make an argument regarding far-right politics that will be easily accessible to a general audience of college students.
+Deadline for emailing me the outline is March 15; for uploading the op-Ed to Tremr is April 7; and for responding to 2 other op-Eds is April 14 (all midnight).
 For more detailed information about this assignment, see the document under "O. Course Information" on the Elc course page.

+Social Media Analysis (20%)

-Social media analysis (20%): you have to follow one far-right social media account (Facebook, Instagram, Parler, Twitter) between January 1 and April 30, and write an analysis of its content.
+You have to follow one politician on social media (Facebook, Instagram, Parler, Twitter) between January 1 and April 30, 2022, and write an analysis of its content.
 The analysis should be max.
-1,000 words and explicitly reference at least three academic articles from the compulsory literature - obviously, additional academic sources are also very much appreciated!
+1,000 words and explicitly reference various academic sources, including at least three academic articles from the compulsory literature!
 The deadline is May 5 at midnight.